PipelineAI/pipeline/docs/quickstart/local/README.md

 _Multiple training runs will produce multiple subdirectories - each with a different timestamp._

 ## View Training UI (including TensorBoard for TensorFlow Models)
+* Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
+* This usually happens when using Docker Quick Terminal on Windows 7.
 ```
 http://localhost:6006
 ```